bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-Good Example #5: Count how many people, packages, and addresses are known in the system.
+**Good Example #5**: Count how many people, packages, and addresses are known in the system.

 ```py
 %%pydough